artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/20fall/hw1/hw1.md

 droid.register_event(EventType.on_collision, on_collision)
 ```

 When a collision is detected, this function should immediately stop the droid from rolling and change the droid's main LED to red (RGB 255, 0, 0) by using the `set_main_led` function.
 Then it should continue to make the droid roll in the opposite direction with a speed of 80 after a 1 second sleep.
 Don't forget to turn the LED off (set it back to black) when the droid starts rolling again.
-Take a short video demonstrating this function based on which you will be graded.
 As stated earlier, please use the `droid_explore()` function to test out your implementation.

 #### Ultrasonic Sensor for Avoidances [10 points]